This content outlines the objectives of the Foundation’s financial model.

 - are paid yearly

-More information can be found in the governance model and association bylaws.
+More information can be found in the governance model and articles of association.

 Grants, subsidies and philanthropic donations